RPM Logo

 PageMaker will not allow you to set guidelines outside the document, so we can't show you where the bleed should reach.
 Be careful to make sure that any bleed extends exactly 3mm beyond the trim.

-Don't use the Paper system colour, because it can cause problems with Acrobat (which tends to see it as a spot colour, for Heaven's sake).
+Don't use the Paper system colour, because it can cause problems with Acrobat (which sometimes sees it as a spot colour, for Heaven's sake).
 Create a new CMYK colour called White instead.

 Adobe InDesign

 As with PageMaker, don't use the Paper system colour: create a new CMYK colour called White instead.
-The really important thing to remember about InDesign is that your text must be on a higher level than your images, or you'll end up with strange effects whenever transparency is used.
+The really important thing to remember about InDesign is that your text must be in front of your images, or you'll end up with strange effects whenever transparency is used.

 Adobe FreeHand